-Apply this understanding of these three components to the formula for discovering your purpose in life, which consist of the following:
+Apply this understanding of these three components to the formula for how to discover your purpose in life, which consist of the following:

 The formula for your life purpose can be simply restated as this: We are happiest when we are being our natural and authentic selves.
 When you are being your authentic self, no effort is required.
 Because of this, your strengths and talents appear naturally and effortlessly.
 Because you are happy and aware of your strengths and talents, you automatically find a way to use them in the service of others.

 “Many people may doubt that finding God is the purpose of life; but everyone can accept the idea that the purpose of life is to find happiness.
 I say that God is Happiness.
 He is Bliss.
 He is Love.
 He is Joy that will never go away from your soul.
 So why shouldn’t you try to acquire that Happiness?
 No one else can give it to you.
 You must continuously cultivate it yourself.”